richardszalay/pshosts/README.md

 # PsHosts

-.NET Library and Powershell Cmdlet Module that adds an API around modifying the hosts file on Windows.
+PsHosts is a [PowerShell](https://github.com/PowerShell/PowerShell) Module that provides Cmdlets for manipulating the local hosts file on Windows, Linux, and macOS.
 Supports tab completion for hostnames.

 All destructive commands support `-whatif` and honor original formatting wherever possible.